nonprofit

 Our certification scheme

-While a third-party certification body conducts the certifications and decisions, the Assistance Dog Foundation manages the independent certification scheme.
-This approach became necessary, because a detailed review of existing standards and assessments showed that none of them were suitable to operate as an independent international ISO certification scheme as they were.
+This approach became necessary, because a detailed review of existing standards and assessments revealed that none of them were suitable to be used as an international ISO certification scheme as they were.

 The following works informed our current certification scheme: